Switch case statement

 Rules for writting switch statement in C language:

-1. The switch expression and case value must be of integer or character type.
+1. The switch expression and case value must be of integral or character data type only, it cannot be real data type .

 2. The break statement in switch case is not must, it is optional.
 If there is no break statement found, all the cases will be executed after matching the case value.
 It is known as fall through state of C switch statement.